ndevfr/nuxt-profile-page/README.md

 }
 ```

-The icons (collections and references) refer to the website https://icones.js.org/
+The icons (collections and references) refer to the website https://icones.js.org/.

+To allow displaying avatar in the .vcf file, convert your profile image in base64 (by using this website https://www.base64-image.de for example) and add it in the json file.

 ## Setup